 - Researchers found that one-on-one, live interactions through video chat can help children learn social and cognitive information, such as recognizing and preferring people they’ve talked to through video chat and learning new words and patterns.

 - Children can tell the difference between live and pre-recorded video chats, and only benefit from live interactions with real people.

 - Live video chats can be used in developmentally appropriate ways to help children build bonds with family and friends who live far away.

 Across the globe, people use tools like FaceTime and Skype to connect with family and friends through video chat.
 But what about our children?
 Do they understand and grow from these on-screen interactions with loved ones?

-A team of researchers from Lafayette College, led by Professor Lauren J. Myers, Ph.D., studied 1- to 2-year olds to find out what they got out of these FaceTime interactions, looking to discover if they form relationships and learn from people via video chat.
+A team of researchers from Lafayette College, led by Professor Lauren J. Myers, Ph.D., studied 1- to 2-year-olds to find out what they got out of their FaceTime interactions, looking to discover if they form relationships and learn from people via video chat.
 In the study, 60 children under 2 years old were divided into two groups.
-Each group experienced one week of either real-time video chat interactions or pre-recorded videos of novel words, actions and patterns.
+Each group experienced one week of either real-time video chat interactions or pre-recorded videos of novel words, actions, and patterns.